App idea documentation- done!

 The fixed-price contract adheres where the project scope with detailed features and wireframes are described to the development team in order to figure out the time, resources, and dollars investment that the project will require.
 It’s a one-time agreement where the development team is abiding to build the app within the agreed sum and any major additional changes in the project scope at the later stage is recommended only with an additional agreement signed.
 In a nutshell, everything will be fixed with no or very little room for changes.

-The hourly rate model adheres where the company determines the development cost based on the number of hours of efforts the project development requires.
+The hourly rate model adheres where the company determines the development cost based on the number of hours of effort the project development requires.
 Here, the project is developed in parts as sprints and the service provider is paid as the sprint is delivered.
-Also, the opportunities for addition or deletion of extra features exist for this pricing model.
+Also, the opportunities for the addition or deletion of extra features exist for this pricing model.

 With technology advancements and dynamic market conditions, it’s not mindful to set the project requirements in stone before the app development actually starts.
 Adapting to the market changes is all-important and that’s where the addition of new features or removal of the planned features becomes vital for the application.